 While this is a new forum, it’s got hundreds of members already and it’s pretty active for its 3rd month of life.
 Most of the questions are from new people which reminds me a bit of AffiliateFix and the design is pretty neat as well.

-From what I’ve seen, the most active sub forums here are in the PPV and tracking sections.
-This makes sense because PPV is the easiest way to get started to learn the ropes and a big difference here is Luke has done tutorials to setup campaigns, links and trackers which aren’t available in other forums.
+From what I’ve seen, the most active subforums here are in the PPV, push and track sections.
+This makes sense because PPV is the easiest way to get started to learn the ropes and a big difference here is Luke has done tutorials to setup campaigns, links, and trackers that aren’t available in other forums.

-If you’re a newbie and you’re looking to setup a less expensive tracker like Bemob you’re going to find a lot of info inside Afflift.
-Luke does mostly PPV and his campaigns are direct linked most of the times, so if you also struggle with landers it could be a good fit for you definitely.
+If you’re a newbie and you’re looking to set up a less expensive tracker like Bemob you’re going to find a lot of info inside Afflift.
+Luke does mostly PPV and his campaigns are direct linked most of the time, so if you also struggle with landers it could be a good fit for you definitely.

 As you can see, the forum has got some nice traction already: